phnsh/JioFi-2-lightweight-chrome-extension/README.md

 - click done/open, now this enable the extension

 ## How to wake up the extension
-- Once you have loaded and enabled the extension from the above step, click on the extension's icon, this will wake up the extension.
+- Once you have loaded and enabled the extension from the above step, the extension will start automatically.
-- If you disconnect from the network, the text on the icon will read "NA", once you re-join the network, click on it again to wake it up.
+- If you disconnect from the network, the text on the icon will read "NA", once you re-join the Jio-Fi network, it will show the details again.